BlueDevelopersInc/dsu-wiki/docs/messages.md

 ## How to set any Discord Message in the Plugin

 Any Message in the configurations that is a discord message uses the same way to customize it.
 If you want a normal Message, write the string normally, but if you want an embed, add the message embed to messages folder.
 Extension is json. then set the message to "embed:name" do not put json extension.
+You can also organize them by creating folders inside of `messages` folder.

 ## Placeholders